MananDesai54/passman/README.md

 # if linking not work by any way then no worry go to 4b below

-4a. passman -h # see the help and do accordingly
+4a. passman-cli -h # see the help and do accordingly
 # If by any chance it shows `passman command not found` then you can use it by this command also
 4b. yarn start -h # instead of passman use `yarn start`
 ```